chaos-polymtl/lethe/doc/source/parameters/cfd/non-linear_solver_control.rst

 * The ``residual precision`` parameter enables to change the number of digits displayed when showing residuals (with ``set verbosity = verbose``).
 * The ``force_rhs_calculation``: Force RHS recalculation at the beginning of every non-linear steps, This is required if there is a fixed point component to the non-linear solver that is changed at the beginning of every newton iteration.
 This is notably the case of the sharp edge method.
 The default value of this parameter is false.
 * The ``abort at convergence failure`` allows the user to stop the simulation and throw an error if the non-linear solver has failed to converge.
 Setting ``abort at convergence failure = true`` will enable this feature.
 This is generally useful when launching a large batch of simulation to quickly identify which one have failed.
+* The ``reuse preconditioner = true`` allows the simulation to use the same preconditioner between Newton iterations when using the Newton solver.
+This can reduce the overall time depending on the problem, and it is especially useful for the ``lethe-fluid-matrix-free`` application.